Tax Bracket Calculator

 State income taxes are completely separate from federal brackets.
 Each state has its own rate structure - some use flat rates (like Colorado at 4.4%), some are progressive (like California, up to 13.3%), and nine states have no income tax at all.
 State taxes do not reduce your federal taxable income unless you itemize deductions, and even then the SALT deduction is capped at $10,000 ($5,000 married filing separately).
 Your total tax burden is federal plus state plus FICA, which this calculator doesn't include.

 This calculator is for educational purposes.
 Consult a financial professional for advice specific to your situation.
-Tax brackets shown are for the 2025 tax year (filing deadline April 2026).
+Tax brackets shown are for the 2026 tax year (returns filed in 2027).
 State taxes, FICA, and credits are not included in this calculation.